requarks/wiki-docs/guide/pages.md

 - From the **New Page** button, located at the top-right corner of the page.
 - By clicking a link pointing to a non-existing page.
 - Manually type the path in the browser address bar.

+Check out the [Basics](/guide/intro) guide on how to create your first page step-by-step.

 # Edit a Page